-In 21st century Britain, kimonos (of sorts) are commonplace on the high-street and a fashion favourite for many.
+In the 21st century Britain, kimonos (of sorts) are commonplace on the high-street and a fashion favourite for many.
 But have you ever wondered about their history?
 When they first arrived in Britain, and why?
 Thanks to a recent talk, ‘Abandoning the Kimono,’ hosted by Elizabeth Kramer and Allie Yamaguchi at the Daiwa Foundation, you’re about to find out!

-During the Meiji period in Japan (1868-1912) the kimono emerged as a symbol of traditional Japanese culture in a Britain obsessed with romanticised depictions of the Far East.
+During the Meiji period in Japan (1868-1912) the kimono emerged as a symbol of traditional Japanese culture in Britain obsessed with romanticised depictions of the Far East.
 This increased interest in the kimono as a fashion item was enabled by the abandonment of a 200-year-long Japanese isolation policy in 1868, which saw Japanese exports (and with it a taste of Japanese culture) reaching Britain for the first time.

 Elizabeth Kramer suggests that it was in the context of a period of rapid industrialisation in Britain that encouraged such significant interest in traditional Japanese culture.
 Aware of this, exporters and retailers offered up the idea of Japan to consumers, with the kimono proving most popular.